cfrm17/FXChooser/README.md

 # FX Chooser

 A FX choice option is an option that gives the holder the right of choosing to enter one and only one of the two underlying securities: a cross-currency swap or a cross-currency forward contract.
 Let us call the option an FX choice option.
+Other FX derivatives include FX accumulator fader (see https://finpricing.com/lib/FxAccumulator.html)

 Let t ¸ 0 be a generic valuation time point and T > 0 be the maturity of the FX choice option.
 Let C, U and S be a base currency, a quote currency and exchange rate, respectively, where S is expressed in the American convention, i.e., S is the number of the base currency C per unit of the quote currency U. Let BC be the bond price process of a pre-determined fixed coupon bond with unit face value in the C-currency.